wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 * https://vultr.com/ - Vultr (pronounced Vulture) - get $150 off code from a Linus Tech Tips video,

-* <a target="_blank" href="https://docs.akash.network/">Akash Network</a> is the Airbnb for cloud hosting app such as <a target="_blank" href="https://ecosystem.akash.network/">these</a>.
-It provides a decentralized cloud marketplace where otherwise underutilized machines can be rented temporarily (like AWS Spot Instances).
+* <a target="_blank" href="https://docs.akash.network/">Akash Network</a> is the Airbnb for cloud hosting webapps such as <a target="_blank" href="https://ecosystem.akash.network/">these</a>.
+Akash provides a decentralized cloud marketplace where otherwise underutilized machines can be rented temporarily (like AWS Spot Instances).
 For "one-third the cost of" mainstream clouds.
 Compare prices live at <a target="_blank" href="https://cloudmos.io/price-compare">Cloudmos.io</a>.

    Akash runs a Kubernetes service to orchestrate and manage your containers.

    Asset transfer occurs off-chain over mTLS.

+   Many are web3 related.
+Payments are via <a target="_blank" href="https://www.coingecko.com/en/coins/akash-network">AKT blockchain coin</a>.

+   And the network is maintained by a network of validators and governed by AKT stakers.

    Its users define a <tt>deploy.yaml</tt> "manifest" file written in their "Stack Definition Language (SDL) declarative language (not HashiCorp HCL).

-   Payments are via AKT blockchain coin.
-   The network is maintained by a network of validators and governed by AKT stakers.

    https://www.reddit.com/r/akashnetwork/